fcornetti/bunqhackathon/README.md

 # Blink – The Conversational Banking Assistant
-> **Blink.
-Type it.
-Done.**
+> **Blink.**
-> Instantly send payments or move funds to savings—no UI clicks, all via natural language in a chatbot interface.
+> Instantly send payments or move funds to savings—no UI clicks, all via natural language powered by AI-Agents.

 ## :rocket: Table of Contents
 1. [Overview](#overview)